 Swarthmore College Style Guide

-The Communications Office uses as its primary references The Associated Press Stylebook and Webster's Collegiate Dictionary (10th edition).
+The Communications Office uses The Associated Press Stylebook and Webster's Collegiate Dictionary (10th edition) as its primary references.
 In addition, we refer to The Chicago Manual of Style as a secondary source for information not supplied in the primary references.
 The following guide draws from these sources, lists some exceptions to them, and also lists some words and phrases specific to Swarthmore College that appear frequently in College publications, correspondence, and other writing.

 a bachelor of arts, a bachelor's degree, a B.A.; a master of fine arts, a master's, an M.F.A.